 - Try to find products that can do double duty.
 If you can get one thing to do two, you've halved its footprint.

 - Eliminate products you don't use regularly.
 Set a time period that makes sense for you and your personal skincare regimen, whether it's one week, two weeks, one month, or longer.
 If you find that you haven't used a product within the time period you set, consider eliminating it.

 - Only have one product to do each thing at a time.
 I know you may find it tempting to buy new products as you discover them - natural skincare is exciting! - but try to only purchase new products when your old product is almost out.

 - Buy products in smaller sizes, so that you can use them up quickly.
 This way you won't get tired of something, and if you love it, you can always buy more.

 - Treat beauty products more like you treat food.
 When you buy groceries, you purchase what you know you can cook in the next week or so.
 And you don't buy many different kinds of the same thing because you don't want your food to go to waste.
 It's not a perfect analogy because skincare/beauty products and food are different after all, but should they really be that different?
-They're both eventually perishable and we can't forget that skincare has a shelf life.
+They're both eventually perishable and we can't forget that skincare products have a shelf life.
 The longer the shelf life, the more chemicals are involved in making it so.
 If you think of skincare more like you think of food, you're more likely to buy based on what you know you'll use in the short term.